OmarAttia95/hexadruid/README.md

 ## 🤝 Contributing

-Pull requests, issues, and ideas are welcome!
+Pull requests, ideas, and contributions welcome!

-HexaDruid is evolving — your insights shape its intelligence.
+We believe Spark shouldn’t be slow.
+Let’s make it smarter together.

+---